Remembering cyclists 100 years on from the start of World War One

-As we remember all those who lost their lives in war this weekend, CTC will specifically honour the Cyclists' Battalions and other fallen cyclists at the annual memorial at Meriden in May with a special service at the Cyclists' War Memorial.
+In May 2014 Cycling UK specifically honoured the Cyclist Battalions and other fallen cyclists at the annual memorial at Meriden, with a special service at the Cyclists' War Memorial.

-Throughout WW1, CTC played an active role in the enrolment of CTC members into the battalions' ranks.
-The September 1914 issue of CTC’s flagship magazine, The Gazette, contained a form for “members desirous of serving” to fill in so that they could be put on a waiting list for a possible outlet for “active patriotism.”
-A few months later and CTC had made arrangements for two special CTC Companies to form part of the newly formed Cyclists' Battalion of the Royal Sussex Regiment.
+Throughout World War One, the Cyclists' Touring Club (now Cycling UK) played an active role in the enrolment of CTC members into the battalions' ranks.
+The September 1914 issue of CTC’s flagship magazine, The Gazette, contained a form for “members desirous of serving” to fill in so that they could be put on a waiting list for a possible outlet for “active patriotism".
+A few months later and CTC had made arrangements for two special CTC Companies to form part of the newly formed Cyclist Battalion of the Royal Sussex Regiment.

 It may be hard to believe CTC’s role in the call-up of cyclists to the front line, especially given the publication of the real dangers posed there for cyclist messengers.
 Mr G. Reddick of the Daily Chronicle reported seeing several messenger soldiers killed as they cycled.
 However, such acts reflected the opinion of the readership of the time that CTC could and should be doing something for the war effort.

-CTC has long been remembering fallen cyclists in the war.
-On 21 May 1921 the Meriden memorial, chosen as being closest to the centre of England, was unveiled and dedicated 'To the lasting memory of those cyclists who fell in the Great War, 1914-1919'.
+Cycling UK has long been remembering fallen cyclists in the war.
+On 21 May 1921 the Meriden memorial, chosen as being closest to the centre of England, was unveiled and dedicated 'To the lasting memory of those cyclists who fell in the Great War, 1914-1919.'

 The opening ceremony was fully reported in The Gazette, which described it as an “event unparalleled in the history of cycling…..never had there been such a concourse of cyclists from all posts of the United Kingdom assembled in the common cause of recognition of heroism of their comrades fallen in the war.”

-It was with great sadness that later additions to the inscription would include the Second World War.
+It was with great sadness that later additions to the inscription would have to be made because of the Second World War.

-Thanks to CTC's Kay Lakin for compiling the archive information - there will be interview with John Bennett in the forthcoming Heritage Podcast.
+Thanks to CTC's Kay Lakin for compiling the archive information - there is an interview with John Bennett in the Heritage Podcast.